-In 2009, the transaction value of credit transfers and direct debits amounted to SEK 11 621 billion, and the total number of such transactions was 1 149 million.
-Payments of this type are relatively few in number compared, for example, with card payments (see Chart 32), but in terms of value credit transfers and direct debits account for 94 per cent of the total transaction value of the account-based payment instruments.
+In 2010, the transaction value of credit transfers and direct debits amounted to SEK 12 427 billion, and the total number of such transactions was 1 265 million.
+Payments of this type are relatively few in number compared, for example, with card payments (see Chart 35), but in terms of value credit transfers and direct debits account for 94 per cent of the total transaction value of the account-based payment instruments.122

-Most credit transfers and account-to-account transfers are now initiated electronically (see Chart 34).
-Usually they are initiated using an online bank or via data files that can be used by companies.
-A few credit transfers are still paper-based and are mainly initiated by house-
+Most credit transfers and account-to account transfers are now initiated electronically (see Chart 37).123 Usually they are initiated using an online bank or via data files that can be used by companies.
+A few credit transfers are still paper-based and are mainly initiated by households using credit transfer forms that are posted, or over the counter at a bank.